VaasuCodez/Digital-Signal-Processing/README.md

 8. FIR band pass filter using Kaiser window

-9. Digital LPG using a Butterworth prototype and impulse invariant transformation
+9. Digital LPF using a Butterworth prototype and impulse invariant transformation